48 Notable alumni of

 -

 Leigh Blackmore (born 1959) is an Australian horror writer, critic, editor, occultist, musician and proponent of post-left anarchy.
 He was the Australian representative for the Horror Writers of America (1994–95) and served as the second President of the Australian Horror Writers Association (2010–2011).
-His work has been nominated four times for the Ditmar Award, once for fiction and three times for the William Atheling Jr. Award for criticism.
+His work has been nominated six times for the Ditmar Award, twice for fiction (including Best Collected Work) and four times for the William Atheling Jr. Award for Criticism.
 He has been a Finalist in both the Poetry and Criticism categories of the Australian Shadows Awards.
 He has contributed entries to such encyclopedias as S. T. Joshi and Stefan J. Dziemianowicz (eds) Supernatural Literature of the World (Greenwood Press, 2005, 3 vols) and June Pulliam and Tony Fonseca (eds), Ghosts in Popular Culture and Legend (ABC-Clio, 2016).

 -